William Pitt Kellogg: Career

-Kellogg was appointed as chief justice of the Nebraska Territory by President Lincoln in 1861, but served only briefly in the role.
+Kellogg was appointed as chief justice of the Nebraska Territory by Lincoln in 1861 but served only briefly in the role.
 With the outbreak of the Civil War, Kellogg was granted a leave of absence and returned to Illinois to organize the 7th Regiment Illinois Volunteer Cavalry.
-By 1862, he had risen to the rank of Colonel serving in Missouri under the command of General John Pope.
-He was promoted to Brigadier General, but resigned due to ill health on June 1, 1862.
-He then returned to Nebraska and resumed his work as chief justice.
+By 1862, he had risen to the rank of colonel serving in Missouri under the command of General John Pope.
+He was promoted to brigadier general but resigned due to ill health on June 1, 1862.
+He returned to Nebraska and resumed his work as chief justice.
 After the Civil War, Kellogg was elected as a companion of the Military Order of the Loyal Legion of the United States.

 On April 14, 1865, hours before his assassination, Lincoln appointed Kellogg as the federal collector of customs of the port of New Orleans.
 This launched Kellogg's 20-year political career in Louisiana, notable as he was one of the first perceived carpetbaggers.
-He remained Collector of New Orleans, despite complaints, until 1868, and was then elected to the United States Senate.
+He remained collector of New Orleans, despite complaints, until 1868 and was then elected to the United States Senate.
 That year, "reconstructed" Louisiana was readmitted to the federal Union.

 In 1872, Kellogg ran on the Republican ticket and was elected governor.
 He resigned from the Senate to take office.
 In the election, John McEnery, a Democrat, ran against Kellogg.
 The sitting Governor Henry Clay Warmoth, although a Republican, opposed the Republican Party faction that was loyal to President Ulysses S. Grant, who was supporting Kellogg.
 Warmoth supported McEnery.

 The results of the election were disputed by the Democrats.
 The politics of the state was in turmoil for months, as both candidates held inauguration celebrations, certified their local candidate slates and tried to gather political power.
 Political tensions broke out into violence, including the Colfax Massacre in April 1873.
-As Governor, Warmoth controlled the State Returning Board, the institution which administered elections.
+As governor, Warmoth controlled the State Returning Board, the institution which administered elections.
 With the election challenged, Warmoth's board named McEnery the winner.
 A rival board claimed Kellogg to be the victor, although the board had no ballots or returns to count.

 Former Confederate Assistant Secretary of War John Archibald Campbell was involved in the controversy surrounding Kellogg.
-He was a member of the "Committee of One Hundred" that went to Washington to persuade President Grant to end his support of what they called the "Kellogg usurpation".
+He was a member of the "Committee of One Hundred" that went to Washington to persuade Grant to end his support of what they called the "Kellogg usurpation".
 Grant initially refused to meet them but later relented.
 Campbell stated the case before Grant but was refused.